WinniePon/WinniePon/README.md

 #### Absence Request

 5) Absence Request allows parents or students themselves to file leaves when students cannot attend school.
-First, users would select the specific date they would be absent on using the Day and Month Scrollbars.
-If the student would be absent for a span of days, multiple Absence Requests would have to be filed.
+First, users would select the specific date they would be absent with the Calendar.
+If the student would be absent for consecutive days, multiple Requests would have to be filed.
 In the text box, users need to enter the reason for their absence.
-Pressing Apply would confirm and terminate the Absence Request.

 #### AI Counsellor

 6) AI Counsellor is an AI chat assistant dedicated to providing research on colleges for high school students.
-Users have to enter the name of a university they’re interested in and come up with a question they have about that school.
+Users have to enter the name of a university plus the term univeristy/college/school they’re interested in and come up with a question they have about that school.
 The Counsellor would then generate a response to the question.
 The refresh button will return users to the initial page.
-With Counsellor, UpToDate hopes to prepare high school students early on for college applications and emphasize punctuality.
+With Counsellor, which also needs to contain the phrasing of the school plus university/college/school.

 #### Contact US Page
 7) The Contact Us page contains two functions.
 The first is a bug reporting system that allows users to report errors via text or screenshots.
 The reports would be forwarded to our team’s emails, where we will ensure the changes are fixed asap.
 The latter half of the page contains our team’s contact information on WeChat and Twitter.